Clients who want an independent check on their website designers and developers often ask us to conduct an objective review of their website.

 These gimmicky fads take up the most important half of your home page.

-And they’re usually nothing but stock graphics, meaningless pictures of shiny health club equipment or the butts of people doing “downward dog” in a dimly lit yoga studio.
+And they’re usually nothing but stock graphics, generic videos, meaningless images of shiny health club equipment, or the butts of people doing “downward dog” in a dimly lit yoga studio.

-Use these slideshows only if you have meaningful photos of your actual wellness business and your own customers…AND you have something unusual or distinctive to show people.
+Use these features only if you have meaningful imagery of your actual wellness business and your own customers…AND you have something unusual or distinctive to show people.

 Include very brief text – usually emphasizing the point of the image plus an appropriate call to action – with each image.

 3. Orient your homepage around no more than three key tasks

 What are the top three things that new site visitors usually want to do?